Discoverability: Services

 The effective application of this design principle requires that the meta-information recorded against each service needs to be consistent and meaningful.
 This is only possible if organization-wide standards exist that enforce service developers to record the required meta-data in a consistent way.
 The information recorded as the meta-data for the service needs to be presented in a way so that both technical and non-technical IT experts can understand the purpose and the capabilities of the service, as an evaluation of the service may be required by the business people before the service is authorized to be used.

 This principle is best applied during the service-oriented analysis phase as during this time, all the details about the service's purpose and functionality are available.
 Although most of the service design principles support each other in a positive manner, however, in case of service abstraction and service discoverability principle, there exists an inversely proportional relationship.
 This is because as more and more details about the service are hidden away from the service consumers, less discoverable information is available for discovering the service.
 This could be addressed by carefully recording the service meta-information so that the inner workings of the service are not documented within this meta-information.

 Algorithms

-In the online economy, sophisticated algorithms are required for the analysis of the ways that end users search for, access and use different content or products online.
+In the digital economy, sophisticated algorithms are required for the analysis of the ways that end users search for, access and use different content or products online.
 Thus, not only is metadata created regarding the content or product, but also data about specific users' interaction with this content.
 If a social media website has a user profile for a given person, indicating demographic information (age, gender, location of residence, employment status, education, etc.), then this website can collect and analyse information about tendencies and preferences of a given user or a subcategory of users.
 This raises potential privacy concerns.